-- Ensuring the Vice Chancellor is made aware of the financial implications of implementing the policy. - Pro-actively championing the case for health and safety and, promoting that health and safety is integrated into the University's planning strategies. - Providing secretarial support for the Health and Safety Committee. - Ensuring that the Board, the Executive Board and the Vice Chancellor are made aware of any issues raised by the safety committee.
+- Ensuring the Vice Chancellor is made aware of the financial implications of implementing the policy. - Pro-actively championing the case for health and safety and, promoting that health and safety is integrated into the University's planning strategies.

+- Providing secretarial support for the Health and Safety Committee. - ensuring that the Board, the Vice Chancellor's Group and the Vice Chancellor are made aware of any issues raised by the safety committee.